MeteoraAg/dynamic-fee-sharing-sdk/README.md

 ## Overview

 This SDK provides a set of tools and methods to interact with the [Meteora Dynamic Fee Sharing Program](https://github.com/MeteoraAg/dynamic-fee-sharing).
-It enables developers to easily fee share, with support for custom configurations and fee structures.
+It enables developers to dynamically fee share.

 ## Installation